BuzzLeclair/Workshop_emacs/README.md

 If you use the `configuration.el` file, make sure that it is [included](https://www.emacswiki.org/emacs/LoadingLispFiles) in the `init.el` file.

-In the file, make sure that the configuration will display the number of columns in your emacs buffer.
+In the file, make sure that the configuration displays the number of columns in your emacs buffer.

 ---

 ## **Exercise 4 - Theme**

-**Required package:** monokai-theme
+**Required package:** dracula-theme

-In emacs, install the monokai theme package.
+In emacs, install the dracula theme package.

-In you configuration file, you need to enable the monokai theme so it is loaded each time you open emacs.
+In you configuration file, you need to enable the theme so it is loaded on startup.

 ---